 Wood Species

-Determining the right specie to use depends on your product.
-There are many factors to consider, some examples include:
+Determining the right species to use depends on your product.

 • Wear and tear